-(a) Pedestrian connections required.
-The on-site pedestrian circulation system shall provide pedestrian connectivity throughout the development site as follows:

-- (1) Connection between building entrances and streets. - (A) A pedestrian connection shall be provided between the primary building entrance of each building on the development site and each adjacent street.
+- (a) Pedestrian connections required.
+The on-site pedestrian circulation system shall provide pedestrian connectivity throughout the development site as follows: - (1) Connection between building entrances and streets. - (A) A pedestrian connection shall be provided between the primary building entrance of each building on the development site and each adjacent street.
 Where a building has more than one primary building entrance, a single pedestrian connection from one of the building's primary entrances to each adjacent street is allowed; provided each of the building's primary entrances are connected, via a pedestrian connection, to the required connection to the street (see Figure 800- 11).

-The attached Site Plan demonstrates how pedestrian connections are provided between the proposed buildings, parking stalls, shared common open space areas on the site and within the Phase I development, and the sidewalks along Center Street NE, Medical Center Drive NE, and 23rd Street NE.
+The attached Site Plan demonstrates how pedestrian connections are provided between the proposed buildings, parking stalls, shared common open space areas on the site and within the Phase I development.
+The pedestrian system continues within the Phase I development and connects to public sidewalks along Center Street NE, Medical Center Drive NE, and 23rd Street NE.